KingdomStudiosIO/docs/community/meet-the-team.md

 ### Professor Tango
 **Dev Project Manager Extraordinaire**

 Tango has taken it upon himself to help keep the devs organized and on task.
 Watch out because he knows how to do everything and anything.
+His ability to produce gifs of any image is astounding.

 ![Jericho](https://dfk-hv.b-cdn.net/website-media/images/jericho-100.png)
 ### Jericho Splendershoes